-Instruction Codes
+Identification Codes

 Instruction Code Description EXTEST 000 Captures I/O ring contents.
-Places the boundary scan register between TDI and TDO.
-Forces all SRAM outputs to high Z state.
 IDCODE 001 Loads the ID register with the vendor ID code and places the register between TDI and TDO.
 This operation does not affect SRAM operations.
 SAMPLE Z 010 Captures I/O ring contents.
 Places the boundary scan register between TDI and TDO.
-Forces all SRAM output drivers to a high Z state.
+Forces all SRAM output drivers to a High Z state.
 RESERVED 011 Do Not Use: This instruction is reserved for future use.
 SAMPLE/PRELOAD 100 Captures I/O ring contents.
 Places the boundary scan register between TDI and TDO.
 Does not affect SRAM operation.
 RESERVED 101 Do Not Use: This instruction is reserved for future use.
 RESERVED 110 Do Not Use: This instruction is reserved for future use.
 BYPASS 111 Places the bypass register between TDI and TDO.
 This operation does not affect SRAM operations.